DevrajParmarr/E_Commerce-Backend-using-php-/README.md

 - **Ports in Use**: Ensure ports 80 (Apache) and 3306 (MySQL) are not in use by other applications.
 - **Database Configuration**: Verify that your database credentials in the config file are correct.

 ## Overview

 This project is a web application designed to manage e-commerce activities, including user management, product management, and order processing.
-The platform supports three types of users: Super Admin, Vendor, and Customer, each with specific functionalities.
+The platform supports three types of users: **Super Admin**, **Vendor**, and **Customer**, each with specific functionalities.

 ## Features